Exercise is noisy.

 - Test the echo – if it still bad add cover more of the wall.

-The reason this works is because acoustic sound panels or acoustic foam are both very soft, this means sound doesn’t immediately bounce straight back off it.
+The reason this works is that acoustic sound panels or acoustic foam are both very soft, this means sound doesn’t immediately bounce straight back off it.